boschglobal/dse.standards/modelica/fmi-ls-bus-topology/README.md

 ## 3. FMU with Bus Topology to realise Network

 A Bus Topology is created by annotating FMI String or Binary Variables.
-Those annotations represent the Bus (`bus_id`) and the Node (`node_id`) of an FMU, and all FMUs combined represent a Virtual Network.
+Those annotations represent the Bus (`bus_id`) of an FMU, and all FMUs combined represent a Virtual Network.
 An FMU may be connected to several Virtual Networks.

 The Bus topology and resultant Virtual Network is affected with the exchange of FMI Variables by the Importer.